-After demolition of the existing asphalt parking lot and any existing storm sewer manholes, it is recommended to perform the ground improvement schemes provided under the next section Preliminary Foundation Engineering Recommendations below.
+It is recommended to remove all existing bituminous concrete pavement section and base course section to subgrade level and strip clean any encountered black topsoil fill or black cinders fill within the proposed building footprint area and/or parking lot areas.
+After demolition of the existing asphalt parking lot and any existing storm sewer manholes, it is recommended to perform the ground improvement schemes provided under the section Building Foundations below.

 After the site ground improvement scheme has been performed, the proposed building footprint and parking lot areas should be proofrolled by using a rubber tire truck or tractor-trailer combination loaded with 20 tons of payload to verify that the surficial soils have been densified for the construction of the building slab on grade and proposed pavement areas respectively.
-Also, for the 'Remove,

-Replace and Recompact' insitu sandy soils ground improvement scheme it is recommended to proofroll the bottom of the building excavation by using a rubber tire truck or tractor-trailer combination loaded with 20 tons of payload before the backfill process begins and the following is recommended.
+Also, if the alternative ground improvement scheme 'Remove, Replace and Recompact' insitu sandy soils ground improvement scheme is utilized it is recommended to proofroll the bottom of the building excavation by using a rubber tire truck or tractor-trailer combination loaded with 20 tons of payload before the backfill process begins and the following is recommended.

 Upon proofrolling, if any of the floor slab or pavement areas are found to be pumping or excessive rutting is observed, then all the soft or unsuitable material should be removed and replaced with compacted selected granular fill to the proposed pavement subgrade elevation or bottom of granular drainage fill (subslab elevation) in the building floor slab areas.

-During the site soil densification ground improvement scheme, the existing ground surface level will be lowered due to densifying the granular soils therefore is it recommended to raise the project site with a select granular fill to the bottom of the proposed building drainage fill and proposed bottom of pavement base course elevation.
+During the site soil densification ground improvement scheme, the existing ground surface level will be lowered due to densifying the granular soils therefore is it recommended to raise the project site with a select granular fill to the bottom of the proposed building drainage fill and proposed bottom of pavement base course elevation if needed based upon final site grading plans.